Design ToolsCase StudyClient Resources

 Reduce the weight of HDDs.

-Solid State Drives (SSDs) are slowly but surely becoming the new standard for storage in laptops.
+Solid State Drives (SSDs) are slowly becoming the new standard for laptop storage.
 SSDs offer several advantages over traditional hard disk drives (HDDs).
 One of the most significant benefits is that SSDs are much lighter than HDDs.

 Battery performance is extended by using less energy than HDDs.